Brooklyn Father’s Rights Lawyers

 Of course, the fact that the courts still tend to favor mothers means that you could be facing a tough fight.
 Nonetheless, an experienced fathers’ rights lawyer can help you plead your case in court and give you a far better chance of winning a favorable decision that allows you to continue playing an important role in your child’s life.
 Otherwise, you may soon find yourself forced with the decision of following your former spouse and child in relocating or only being able to see your kid a few times a year at most.

 No matter that the courts may sometimes be biased towards the mother, as a father, you should still have every right to share equally in both the costs and raising of your child.
 For this reason, it is essential that anyone currently facing a divorce, custody battle, visitation or child support hearing contacts our brooklyn fathers’ rights lawyers.
-With experience representing fathers in all types of cases, our team can help you plan for and plead your case in whatever ways gives you the best chances for success.
+With experience representing fathers in all types of cases, our team can help you plan for and plead your case in whatever ways gives you the chances for success.